-It is widely acknowledged that service user involvement, collaboration and coproduction are the most inclusive and effective ways to design and to deliver community services.
+It is widely acknowledged that service user involvement, collaboration and co-production are the most inclusive and effective ways to design and to deliver community services.

 Each service or organisation will develop their own unique ways to achieve this, and there are multiple ways to go about it.

-Getting together with a group of service users can create community and peer networks that contribute to wellbeing, as well as meaning more views are being represented.
+Getting together with a group of service users can build peer networks, create a sense of community, represent voices of those involved and contribute to our client's wellbeing.

-We have designed this guide to support colleagues in deciding whether setting up a service user group is the best method for involvement and how to set up a service user group if this the best choice for partnering with people who use their services.
+We have designed this guide to support colleagues to set up a service user group, and to help establish whether they are the best method for involvement and partnering with people experiencing multiple and complex needs.